Telcoin-Association/telcoin-application-network-issuance/README.md

 ## Viewing the official rewards

-For community members wishing to view the official published rewards for each TANIP-1 period (weeks starting Feb 19 at 00:00 UTC), refer to the `rewards` directory and consult the file for the period, for example `rewards/staker_rewards_period_0.json`.
+For community members wishing to view the official published rewards for each TANIP-1 period (weeks starting Feb 19 at 00:00 UTC), refer to the `rewards` directory and consult the file for the period, for example `rewards/staker_rewards_period_0.xlsx` or `rewards/staker_rewards_period_0.json`.
 These rewards files list the supported networks, start and end blocks, and a map of each address to its rewards for the period.

-### Note that the rewards amounts are denominated in EVM-recognizable numbers so the TEL decimals transformation must be applied.
-This means all listed amounts must be divided by 100 to get the reward amount in TEL which has a decimal precision of 2.
+### Note that the rewards amounts are denominated using human-readable format in the Excel file but using EVM-recognizable numbers in the JSON file so the TEL decimals transformation must be applied to the JSON.
+This means all listed amounts in the JSON must be divided by 100 to get the reward amount in TEL which has a decimal precision of 2.

 ## Running the Tests